interledger/interledger.github.io/docs/markdown/glossary.md

 ## Fulfillment

-Also known as the "preimage" or "hash preimage", fulfillment is  a 32-byte value used to trigger the execution of a transfer.
+Also known as the "preimage" or "hash preimage", a fulfillment is  a 32-byte value used to trigger the execution of a transfer.
 In most Interledger payments, the fulfillment is known only to the receiver (or in the case of the STREAM protocol it is known to the sender and the receiver).

 ## Hop